rosalexander/oci-postman-prerequests/README.md

+# Setup

+Import the collection and environment files into Postman

-First run 'LOAD JSRSASign' once to load in the RSA-SHA256 signing library.
-Then you may run the other calls.
+First run 'LOAD JSRSASign' once to load in the RSA-SHA256 signing librarym then you are ready to run the next calls.
 They are meant to be ran sequentially.
+You should also be able to run the complete scope of OCI API calls, but I haven't tested them all.

 Don't forget to set the variables in the OCI environment

+# OCI Environment
-tenancyId: OCID of your tenancy
+**tenancyId**: OCID of your tenancy

-userId: OCID of the user
+**userId**: OCID of the user

-fingerprint: fingerprint of user's API Key
+**fingerprint**: fingerprint of user's API Key

-namespaceName: namespace of the tenancy
+**namespaceName**: namespace of the tenancy

-compartmentId: compartment to create the bucket
+**compartmentId**: compartment to create the bucket

-secret: entire PEM key of the user.
+**secret**: entire PEM key of the user.
 For macOS run 'pbcopy < ~/.oci/oci_api_key.pem' assuming you have set up the keys for OCI previously

-passphrase: optional. passphrase for the private key if one was set
+**passphrase**: optional. passphrase for the private key if one was set

-endpoint: optional. endpoint of the API call. see https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apiref.html
+**endpoint**: optional. endpoint of the API call. see https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apiref.html